Glasgow Anxiety and Depression Counselling Service

 I am (Alexandra) an accredited and qualified Integrative Cognitive Behavioural Psychotherapist, Clinical Supervisor, Accredited Trainer and Psychology Practitioner with undergraduate and postgraduate degrees in Psychology, English and postgraduate training in research psychology, cognitive behavioural psychotherapy, training and development and stress management.
 I'm also the Lead Psychotherapist and Clinical Director here are GADS.

 I also have a wonderful team of affiliate therapists and counsellors who work here too.
-The team consists of: Alexandra, Amanda, Fiona G, Gayle, Jamie, Julie, Naz, Shirley and Sue.
+The team consists of: Alexandra, Amanda, Fiona G, Gayle, Jamie, Julie, Michelle, Naz, Shirley and Sue.

 All GADS therapists and counsellors are accredited and/or fully qualified and experienced therapists and counsellors.
 We also have a trainee CBT Therapist (Jamie) providing low-cost appointments too, as part of his clinical placement here.
 The team bring a wealth of information and experience to their work and are really friendly, encouraging and understanding.
 They are also approachable; tailor therapy to each individual client; go at your pace; provide short or long term therapy; and work with you in a flexible, collaborative way to support you to get to where you would like to get to.
 We have a great wee team and everyone works really hard to give you the best service possible.